 By the end of the first full year - at latest - the rate of employee drug "positives" coming back on the lab reports will drop by 50% to as much as 80%.
 Drug positive rates of 22% will drop to as little as 4-5% and positive rates of 4-5% will drop to as low as 1%.
 That's "first year" improvement.
 Further, such dramatic improvement will certainly be at the very least "maintained" - if not bettered - in year two and subsequent years as long as the a drug testing program such as I described above remains steadfastly in place throughout the year.
 That means maintaining pre-employment AND random AND reasonable suspicion AND post-accident drug testing all-year long!

-So...what happens to those employees caught "positive"?
+What happens to those employees that DO continue to use though, and get caught "positive"?
 They get fired and go to work at some other company that does NOT drug test.
 What about new employees replacing them?

-Well, most individuals who "do" drugs don't even apply for an opening at a company that advertises in the local paper's Help Wanted section as a "Drug-Free Workplace"!
-Given the chance for a goof job at a company that drug tests employees and one that does NOT drug test its employees, drug-users will almost always apply at the latter company!
+Well, most individuals who "do" drugs don't even apply for an opening at a company that advertises in the local paper's Help Wanted section it is a "Drug-Free Workplace"!
+Given the chance for a good job at a company that drug tests employees and any job at one that does NOT drug test its employees, drug-users will almost always apply at the latter company!

 Exceptions to that practice include drug-users who go "off" drugs for a few days before job interviewing, trying to get their system clean before taking a "pre-employment" drug test.
 And these "exceptions" (drug-users that pass a pre-employment drug test) are one of the primary reasons that "random" testing and "reasonable suspicion" testing and "post-accident" testing are all absolutely essential elements in developing and maintaining a very highly effective Drug-Free Workplace.)

-Soon, the company that once had 50 employees that included a half-dozen or more people who "did" drugs in the workplace and perhaps even "dealt" drugs in the workplace becomes a "Drug-Free Workplace".
+Soon, the company that once had 50 employees that included perhaps a half-dozen or more people who "did" drugs in their workplace and perhaps even "dealt" drugs in their workplace becomes a "Drug-Free Workplace".
 The result?
 Company production increases and quality of products and services improve...sick days are fewer, injuries decrease, the number of Workers' Comp claims get reduced, the company's Workers' Comp and health insurance premiums stabilize, company equipment and supplies stop being lost, damaged, or disappearing as frequently.

 Why?
 Because, those employees who do not do drugs usually know "which" employees do.
 Most people do not want to be "squealers", so they usually do not turn fellow employees in to the boss.
-A Drug-Free Workplace Program does it for them!
+Instead, a Drug-Free Workplace Program does it for them!